 We believe teachers should be treated as leaders and be exposed to new and relevant trends in the 21st Century.
 One-size-fits-all trainings do not enable teachers to design the classrooms of tomorrow.
 With so many cool new tools and resources for teachers to be creative and use technology, we have decided to improve the professional development niche and use this outlet as a means to empower teachers to collaborate together.

-Develop basic design and entrepreneurial principles
+Discover basic design and entrepreneurial principles

 Create something useful for your students and/or school